tom1209/Family-Health-Share/readme.txt

 -Remove family from profile
 -Family needs to dynamically update user info and conditions when users change their information

--When adding a family, need to do a password and name check on the family password, and family name -Possibly displaying info on different family members health conditions notes, on family page -Login and Logout redirect, but this error Error invoking Method 'eventsOnLoggedIn': Internal server error [500] -When clearing textarea in the family 'add new user' section after the first use of adding a new health condition, the text area will act like it is hold
+-Possibly displaying info on different family members health conditions notes, on family page -Login and Logout redirect, but this error Error invoking Method 'eventsOnLoggedIn': Internal server error [500] -When clearing textarea in the family 'add new user' section after the first use of adding a new health condition, the text area will act like it is hold